Ilade-s/MangaDex_Sync/README.md

     - the mangas folders will be stored in the working directory so be careful of where you launch the script from
     - the script only ask for one result but this can be changed by changing the value in the limit key of the search payload (l.42)

-Link to the MangaDex API documentation : https://api.mangadex.org/docs.html
+Link to the MangaDex API documentation : https://api.mangadex.org/docs.html (and credits to them for their API)